alexandershov/goslow/README.md

 ## Slow start
 If you think that storing your data on unprotected-by-passwords-third-party-domains is not a great idea, then you're absolutely right.

-The solution is to install goslow locally.
+You can install goslow on your own servers.

 ### Installation
 [Download](https://github.com/alexandershov/goslow/releases) a precompiled binary for your operating system.